Published: 11 October 2017

 The second round of council assessments through the local government excellence programme CouncilMARK™ have been released and include the programme’s first AA rating.

-Reports for a further eight councils from across New Zealand to have been assessed under the programme are being released today, following the first six released in July.
+Reports for a further nine councils from across New Zealand to have been assessed under the programme are being released today, following the first six released in July.

 Eighteen councils from around New Zealand signed up as Foundation Councils to be the first to go through the assessment process, with all expected to be complete by the end of 2017.